Font Size:

 • Three to five days after symptoms begin, you could also have:

--- A rash of flat red spots appear on the face and spread to the neck, chest, arms, legs, and feet.
+• A rash of flat red spots on the face, which could also spread to the neck, chest, arms, legs, and feet.

 • Common complications may include ear infections, hearing loss, and diarrhea.